-To create value for all stakeholders in the long run, Sampo Group companies must have the following capitals in place:
+To create value for all stakeholders in the long run, Sampo Group companies must have the following forms of capital in place:

-- Human capital in the form of skillful and motivated employees
+- Human capital in the form of skilful and motivated employees.

-At the company level, these capitals are in use when the following core activities related to risk pricing, risk taking and active management of risk portfolios are carried out.
+At the company level, these resources are continuously developed.
+They are in use when the following core activities related to risk pricing, risk taking and active management of risk portfolios are conducted.

 Appropriate selection and pricing of underwriting risks

 - Underwriting risks are carefully selected and are priced to reflect their inherent risk levels.